UXSoc/playbook/docs/html-basics.md

 sidebar_label: HTML Basics
 ---
 <!-- TODO: add link for Javascript -->
 'HTML' stands for Hypertext Markup Language, lets break down what that means.
-Hypertext just means that text can link to other text, like how you can [go back to the intro by clicking here](webdev-into).
-Markup Language indicates that HTML is only used for document layout, not as a programming language like [JavaScript](weddev-intro.md).
+Hypertext just means that text can link to other text, like how you can <a href="webdev-intro">go back to the intro by clicking here</a>.
+Markup Language indicates that HTML is only used for document layout, not as a programming language like <a href="/">JavaScript</a>.

 **HTML documents provide the content for a website.**